The Alay Traverse

 When to start?

-For the high route, you need to wait until after mid-July (in the average snow year) to get over the unnamed 4065 meter pass (just west of the Kyzyl-Agin Pass).
+For the high route, you need to wait until after mid-July (in the average snow year) to get over Erkech Pass (4010 meters).
 So the earliest start is the first week of July - and this can vary due to snow levels.

 Consider the viewpoint at Traveller’s Pass (at the very end) to be a bonus hike, as it is at 4130 meters and may block you from hiking up with unmelted snow in some years into July, and at any time with fresh snow.